 And we had some news to share as well – the commercial availability of the industry’s first Spectrum Controller.
 Now mobile operators, cable operators, broadband wireless access providers, managed service providers and enterprises can access 3.5 GHz spectrum when and where they need it.
 This means higher quality of service for your existing customers and new revenue opportunities for your business.
 It’s a win-win for all, and we encourage you to check out the Industries section of our website to find out more details on how we can help your business.

-In addition to this news, we teamed up with Verizon, Ericsson and Qualcomm to announce the first use of CBRS band 48 spectrum in an LTE Advanced carrier aggregation demonstration.
+In addition to this news, we teamed up with Verizon, Ericsson, and Qualcomm to announce the first use of the CBRS band 48 spectrum in an LTE Advanced carrier aggregation demonstration.
 What’s our role?
 We provided our Spectrum Controller to deliver dynamic access to interference-free CBRS spectrum.